jboursiquot/learn-to-code-with-go-workshop/lesson-2.md

 # Lesson 2: Values

-1. Go back to [https://gobyexample.com](https://gobyexample.com/) and click on the second link, "Values"
+1. Go back to [https://gobyexample.com](https://gobyexample.com/) and click on the second link, "[Values](https://gobyexample.com/values)".
 2. Read through the description on the left and the code on the right.
 3. Consider the following list of things.
 What type of value would you use for each one?
    1. The price of a sandwich